 West Cornwall · TR18

 We prepare and submit planning applications to Cornwall Council and, where relevant, the Isles of Scilly authority — handling drawings, statements, validation queries and officer negotiation from start to determination.
-In Heamoor, that work is shaped by the place itself — Heamoor is a residential village on the northern edge of Penzance, originally a separate hamlet, now effectively a suburb with its own primary school and parish identity, with a building stock that leans toward Victorian and Edwardian terraces and 1930s semis.
+The way we approach planning application in Heamoor starts with a measured walk-round — Heamoor is a residential village on the northern edge of Penzance, originally a separate hamlet, now effectively a suburb with its own primary school and parish identity, with a building stock that leans toward modern new-build estates and 1930s semis.

 Our process